 30. DISASTER EVENT:

 Contractor and City understand and agree that, in the event of a hurricane, tornado, major storm, flood, natural disaster, war, act of terrorism, pandemic, or other Act of God (“Disaster Event”), Contractor shall have no obligation under this Agreement to collect any debris or material resulting from the Disaster Event.
 The City has the right to engage a contractor of its choice to collect material or debris resulting from a Disaster Event.
-If the Contractor and City mutually agree that Contractor will collect material and debris resulting from the Disaster Event, the parties will enter into a separate, written agreement that reflects the agreed upon rates, services, and equipment to be used for such services.
+The parties reserve the right to enter into a separate, mutually acceptable written agreement for the collection of debris and material resulting from a Disaster Event.

 SPECIAL TERMS AND CONDITIONS: